Augmentations are Sheaves: The augmentation category of a Legendrian link

 so we see that the contribution of thick disks to $\partial^m(A_k)$ is precisely the term $\Phi(\partial(a_k))$.
-(An alternate discussion of thick disks in a related setting may be found in Theorem 4.16 of \cite{NgR}.
-There, the appropriateness of the matrices $\Phi(t_k)$ and $\Phi(t_k^{-1})$ is established in a slightly more systematic manner using properties of the ``path matrix'' proven by K\'alm\'an in \cite{Kal}.)
+(An alternate discussion of thick disks in a related setting may be found in Theorem 4.16 of \cite{NgR}, where the presence of the matrices $\Phi(t_k)$ and $\Phi(t_k^{-1})$ is established in a slightly more systematic manner using properties of the ``path matrix'' proved in \cite{Kal}.)

 The thin disks contributing to $\partial a^{ij}_k$ have a positive corner at $a^{ij}_k$ and two negative corners, one at a $y$ and the other in the same $a_k$ region; in the limit as the copies approach each other, these disks limit to paths from the $a_k$ to a local minimum of $f$ that avoid local maxima.
 When following $\Lambda$ along the upper strand (resp. lower strand) of $a_k$ in this manner, we reach the local minimum that follows $*_{r(a_k)}$ (resp. $*_{c(a_k)}$).
 The two corresponding disks have their negative corners at $y_{r(a_k)}^{i\ell},a^{\ell j}_k$ and $a^{i\ell}_k,y_{c(a_k)}^{\ell j}$.
 This leads to the remaining $Y_{r(a_k)}A_k$ and $A_kY_{c(a_k)}$ terms in $\partial A_k$.
 It is straightforward to verify that the signs are as given in the statement of the proposition. \end{proof}